calebwin/emu/README.md

 Emu is a high-level language for programming GPUs.
 Unlike other languages such as OpenCL or Halide that are designed for embedding in C or C++, Emu is designed for embedding in Rust.
 It provides a single procedural macro for writing functions. <!--(As of now, these functions get automatically translated to clean, compact OpenCL code at compile time and stored in the `EMU` global constant, which can then be run using any binding to OpenCL such as [`ocl`](https://github.com/cogciprocate/ocl) or [`rust-opencl`](https://github.com/luqmana/rust-opencl).--> The macro translates the functions at compile time into lower-level code so that they can be run on the GPU.

 <!--As a high-level language for numerical computing, Emu is focused on providing useful features specifically for doing numerical (and scientific) computation such as built-in mathematical and physical constants, unit annotation and implicit conversion.--->
+Emu also provides several features that aim to make programming GPUs more accessible such as built-in mathematical and physical constants, unit annotation and implicit conversion.
+Here are some example functions...
 ```rust
 emu! {
 	// more particles